 Our revenues are generated primarily from customers who are engaged in drilling for and production of oil and natural gas.
 Demand for services in the oil and natural gas industry is cyclical and subject to sudden and significant volatility, and we depend on our customers' willingness to make capital and operating expenditures to explore for, develop and produce oil and natural gas in the United States.
 In recent years, the oil and gas industry has experienced significant downturns and volatility.
-The low oil and natural gas prices in 2020 due, in part, to the COVID-19 pandemic, have caused a reduction in cash flows for our customers, which has had a significant adverse effect on the financial condition of some of our customers.
+For example, in 2020, low oil and natural gas prices due, in part, to the COVID-19 pandemic, caused a reduction in cash flows for our customers, which had a significant adverse effect on the financial condition of some of our customers.
 This has resulted in, and may continue to result in, lower capital expenditures, project modifications, delays or cancellations, general business disruptions, and delays in payment of, or nonpayment of, amounts that are owed to us.
 These effects have had, and may continue to have, a material adverse effect on our financial condition, results of operations and cash flows.
-While oil and gas prices increased in the beginning of 2021, we anticipate oil and natural gas prices will continue to be volatile.
+While oil and gas prices have increased significantly during the transition period and in early 2022, we anticipate oil and natural gas prices will continue to be volatile.